Skip to main content

 • AI Platforms (who send anonymized intent)

-• The AIP Ledger (which verifies exposure, click, and conversion events)
+• The AIP Settlement Layer (which verifies outcomes and settles payments)

-Any compliant ad network can implement AIP and operate as an operator.
+Any compliant entity can implement AIP and operate as an operator.
 AdMesh provides one example implementation.
 This page explains how operators work, what they must implement, and how others can integrate with them.

 High-level flow